deanwampler/JustEnoughScalaForSpark/README.md

 Now copy and paste the URL shown in a browser window.

 > **Warning:** When you quit the Docker container at the end of the tutorial, all your changes will be lost!
-To save them, export the notebook using the _File_ menu that's on the upper left-hand side of each browser page.
+To save them, export the notebook using the _File > Download as > Notebook_ menu item in toolbar.

 ## Running the Tutorial